 What if it’s still more than 50KB?

-If it's still more than 50KB, you had no choice but to talk with the project owners or your clients about which part of the page can be omitted -- and this means you can remove the CSS for that one.
+If it’s still more than 50KB, you had no choice but to talk with the project owners or your clients about which part of the page you can omit — and this means you can remove the CSS for that one.

-Is it really need under 50KB?
-One of project owners asked me very long time ago.
+Does it really need under 50KB?
+One of the project owners asked me a long time ago.

-Otherwise, the AMP pages we built will be invalid and Google will refuse to include it on their search result page.
+Otherwise, the AMP pages we built will have errors and Google will refuse to include it on their search result page.

-This means, there's no point to have invalid AMP pages.
+This means, there’s no point to having invalid AMP pages.

 Over time, you can monitor the site with implemented AMP on Google Web Master Tools.

 There used to be a menu to check if your indexed AMP pages are all valid.